How To Introduce Yourself To Coworkers (With 8 Tips)

 5. Find more opportunities for introductions

 During your first meeting, your manager may formally introduce you to the attendees.
-If not, ask them if it is appropriate for you to make an introduction.
+If not, ask if it is appropriate for you to make an introduction.
 You can also casually introduce yourself to the people around you before or after the meeting.

 Example: “Hi, my name is Grace.
 I’m the new account manager.”